fruit-bat/pico-zxspectrum/src/README-EXTRAS.md

   * Added many new instructions to the Z80, mainly in the `ED xx` group.
 Although `DF ED` and `FF ED` do an `ex hl, ix/iy` respectively.
     * `ED 40` to `ED BF` completed and apart from errors should remain fixed in meaning.
 They could be seen as useful for indexing and arithmetic, with a few ZX Spectrum specials covering the screen layout.
   * Made `` ` `` stop the processor, and `TAB` do single stepping.
 A `printf` of the Z80 register state is made per `TAB`.
+  * Started making an assembler for the Z80 plus new instructions.
+Should make it easy to emit ROMs and `.Z80` files.
+This will be expanded and maybe moved to a separate repository.
+  * Kempston multi-button adaptation for those who need extra joypad control.
+Might make an interesting hardware project.

 PORT `0x3ffd` Extras control
 =